 It’s important to note that issuing digital keys is only one step of the complex process that allows guests to bypass the front desk.
 Apple’s announcement certainly does not spell the end of the hotel app as we know it…

-Pairing an identity with access is the core issue of key issue.
-If I had a crystal ball to read, I might see a future where your ID in Wallet is the only confirmation needed to add a key directly in Wallet, no apps.
-It would be nice if things turned out that way over time.
-Perhaps that is one of Apple’s goals for releasing home-hotel-office keys and ID at the same time.
+Pairing an identity with access is the core difficulty dealing with digital key issue, sharing keys on different devices is a particularly thorny problem.
+If I had a crystal ball to read, I might see a future where your ID in Wallet is the only confirmation necessary to add a key directly in Wallet with an email link, no apps.
+It would be nice if things evolved that way over time.
+Perhaps that is one of Apple’s long term goals for releasing home-hotel-office keys and ID in the same iOS 15 product cycle.

-The expansion seems trivial but 4 more parking spaces in Wallet garage is a godsend not only for card otaku but also for regular users who already have lots of payment and transit cards.
+The expansion seems trivial but 4 more parking spaces in Wallet garage is a godsend not only for card otaku but also for regular users who already have lots of payment and transit cards, it’s easy to hit the limit.
 The housekeeping changes are appropriate and timely, going forward we’ll all be adding car, home, office, and hotel keys along with our driver’s license to an ever growing Wallet.